vamise/streampay-point-of-sale/README.md

 # StreamPay - Point of Sale

-FYFY Pay is a standard protocol and set of reference implementations that enable developers to incorporate decentralized payments into their apps and services.
+StreamPay is a standard protocol and set of reference implementations that enable developers to incorporate decentralized payments into their apps and services.

 [Read the specification.](SPEC.md)